 filling in important sources

-This means an action that’s important, but usually doesn’t block the basic analysis.
+Means an action that is important, but usually doesn’t block the basic analysis.

 Examples: